w3f/polkadot-wiki/docs/learn/learn-guides-ledger.md

 When adding a Ledger account using the extension or the UI, you will be asked to select an `account type` and an `account index`.
 The first lets you select an account, while the second lets you pick a derivation path from that account - think of it like a formula from which child accounts are generated.
-When you are creating a
-{{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} ledger account for the first time on Ledger Live with name {{ polkadot: `Polkadot 1` :polkadot }}{{ kusama: `Kusama 1` :kusama }}, this can be added to Polkadot-JS using the 0/0 derivation path (i.e. account type = 0 and account index = 0).
-If you add a second account called
-{{ polkadot: `Polkadot 2` :polkadot }}{{ kusama: `Kusama 2` :kusama }}, this will correspond to the
-1/0 derivation path, and so on.
+When you are creating a Polkadot ledger account for the first time on Ledger Live with name `Polkadot 1`, this can be added to Polkadot-JS using the 0/0 derivation path (i.e. account type = 0 and account index = 0).
+If you add a second account called `Polkadot 2`, this will correspond to the 1/0 derivation path, and so on.
 We thus have multiple parent accounts that can be viewed and used in both Ledger Live and Polkadot-JS.
 Additionally, we can use Polkadot-JS UI to create multiple children accounts from each parent account.
-For example,
-{{ polkadot: `Polkadot 1` :polkadot }}{{ kusama: `Kusama 1` :kusama }} with 0/0 derivation path can
-have child 0/1, 0/2, etc. that can be used within the UI.
+For example, `Polkadot 1` with 0/0 derivation path can have child 0/1, 0/2, etc. that can be used within the UI.
 However, such children accounts cannot be used in Ledger Live, as it only scans through the parent accounts.
 So, remember that the balances on the children accounts cannot be viewed, and you will not be able to transact with those accounts on Ledger Live.

 ### Confirming the Address on your Device